awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

 Register a domain, workflow and activity types
 ----------------------------------------------

-We'll begin by creating a new executeable class, :file:`HelloTypes.java`.
+We'll begin by creating a new executable class, :file:`HelloTypes.java`.
 This file will contain shared data that different parts of your workflow will need to know about, such as the name and version of your activity and workflow types, the domain name and the task list name.